-River Height (m) and / or River Flow (ML/d) Annual Exceedance Probability Consequence / Impact Action Actions may include (but not limited to) evacuation, closure of road, sandbagging, issue warning and who is responsible Refer to the spreadshee et of addresses of flooded properties and buildings - covers Kialla, Kialla West, Kialla Lakes, Shepparton, Mooroopna and nearby areas 11.20m Lincoln Drive at Varcoe Street Lincoln Drive at Gourlay Street Lincoln Drive at Abernethy Street Lincoln Drive at Coppin Crescent Levees at the farm at 470 Madill Road, Undera about to be overtopped.
-Water onto property at 25 Furphy Avenue, Kialla (at lowest part of the road) River breaks its banks near Watters Reserve at intersection of The Boulevard and Kittles Road and floods north Check sewers and plug or shut down pumps affected as required.
+River Height (m) and / or River Flow (ML/d) Annual Exceedance Probability Consequence / Impact Action Actions may include (but not limited to) evacuation, closure of road, sandbagging, issue warning and who is responsible Refer to the spreadshi eet of addresses of flooded properties and buildings - covers Kialia.
+Kialia West, Kialia Lakes, Snepparton, Mooroopna and nearby areas 11.20m Lincoln Drive at Varcoe Street Lincoln Drive at Gourlay Street Lincoln Drive at Abernethy Street Lincoln Drive at Coppin Crescent Levees at the farm at 470 Madiil Road, Undera about to be overtopped.
+Water onto property at 25 Furphy Avenue, Klalia (at lowest part of the road) River breaks its banks near Watters Reserve at intersection of The Boulevard and Kittles Road and floods north Check sewers and plug or shut down pumps affected as required.
 Evacuate houses in lower lying areas as necessary.
 11.30m 5% AEP (20yr ARI) Broken River breaks its banks near Railway Bridge Warn Taylors Estate (western end), Halls Estate and Longstaff Street area.
 Evacuate houses in western end of Halls Estate not built to current 1% AEP flood level.
-Consider / commence evacuating The Boulevard and Wanganui Estate.
+Consider / commence evacuating The Boutevard and Wanganui Estate.
 GVW will check sewers and plug or shut off as required.
-Summary of flood cha racteristics for the 20yr ARI event: Large amount of inundation along the Broken River upstream of the East Goulburn Main Channel and a transfer of flow to Honeysuckle Creek.
-Shallow flow overtops the channel with constriction at Beckham Road and Central Avenue directing flow up to the north.
-Flows through Kialia Lakes.
-Flow along Seven Creeks confined to the adjacent floodplain downstream of Mitchell Road.
-Immediately upstream, flows extend from the No 6 Main Channel to the Goulburn Valley Highway.
-Further upstream, flows again confined generally to the immediate floodplain.
-Goulburn River adjacent to Arcadia Downs generally confined to the floodplain.
-Floodplain flow constricted at the railway and Midland Highway.
+Summary of flood ch Large amount of inundation along the Broken River upstream of the East Goult overtops the channel with constriction at Beckham Road and Central Avenue d Flow along Seven Creeks confined to the adjacent floodplain downstream of M Channel to the Goulburn Valley Highway.
+Further upstream, flows again confir Goulburn River adjacent to Arcadia Downs generally confined to the floodplain.
+Floodplain flow constricted at the reilway and Midland Highway.
 Flow breaking out into Mooroopna through some private properties.
-Further downstream, flow breaking out to the Echuca - Mooroopna Road north of Homewood Drive, some private property inundated.
-Flow heading through the floodway to the north.
-In North Shepparton, flow breaking out over The Boulevard to the north inundating some private property.
-Overland flow constricted by Wanganui Rd and Channel No. 7.
-Flows extend to alongside the Barmah - Shepparton Road.
+Further do Homewood Drive, some private property inundated.
+Flow heading through the In North Shepparton, flow breaking out over The Boulevard to the north inundal Channel No. 7.
+Flows extend to alongside the Barmah - Shepparton Road. lirecting flow up to the north.
+Flows through Kialla Lakes. litchell Road.
+Immediately upstream, flows extend from the No 6 Main ned generally to the immediate floodplain. bownstream, flow breaking out to the Echuca - Mooroopna Road north of floodway to the north.
 11.38m Broken River breaks its banks at Gourlay Street and Wyndham Street (GVH) bridge Warn area east of Wyndham Street between Broken River and railway line, Riverpark Estate and Housing Commission area.
 Consider evacuation - check area for necessity to evacuate particular houses - refer to spreadsheet of addresses of flooded properties and buildings.
 GVW will check sewers and pump stations.